 This page includes E-Cycle WA frequently asked questions and annual reports.

-The following items are eligible:
+The following items are eligible for free recycling:

 Many other electronics can and should be recycled.
 You may need to pay a fee to recycle items the E-Cycle WA program doesn't cover.